 The Nikon Z6 mounted on the Nikkor 400mm ED FL f/2.8 lens

 My Wildlife Bird in Flight experience with the Nikon Z6 mounted on a Nikkor 400mm ED FL f/2.8 with and without a 1.4 TC.
-Knowing how the D500 performs I hoped Nikon Z6 would rise to the standards of the D500.
+Knowing how well the D500 performs I hoped Nikon Z6 would rise to the standards of the D500 for tracking fast moving birds.
 How did it do?
-It works well but not without some missed shots, this is only as it relates to very demanding bird in flight photography using the Super Telephoto lenses tracking and continuous focus - your skills at tracking and the cameras ability to maintain focus.
-In all other photography situations, I found the Z cameras perform very well indeed
+It works well but I had some missed shots as it relates to very demanding bird in flight photography using the Super Telephoto lenses with tracking and continuous focus.
+In all photography situations, I found the Z cameras perform very well indeed

 Based on my experience the Nikon Z6 the camera is a excellent camera for Landscape, Macro, Stills, Protitaiure and general photography.
 The Nikon Z6 can do everything equally as well as my DSLR can do and in many cases do it better with higher quality output.
 In fact, I find it better in many regards especially for macro, landscape.
 With the smaller size Z, you might just want to start considering street photography again.